 Country Issue 1.)
-Timescales for 862MHz) availability of the 800 M /IHz band (790 to Issue 2.)
+Timescales for availability of the 800 M Issue 2.)
 ITU-RR Footnotes i) In the case of reconfiguration use of the UHF bands IV/V for DTT to facilitate access to the 800 MHz band for new applications, what timeframe do you envisage for this process? ii) What issues do you foresee in terms of access to 800 MHz band if it is intended to upgrade existing/planned DTT networks from MPEG2 and/or DVBT to MPEG4 and/or DVBT2 and what timeframe do you envisage for this process?
 As a consequence of either case i) or ii) or other actions, when will the 800 MHz band be available as a digital dividend for new applications?
 If your country is not in the footnotes and you envisage the possibility of mobile services in the 800 MHz band prior to 2015 do you foresee any regulatory obstacles?
 If so, please state what those obstacles are and proposed solutions (e.g., adding your country name to the footnotes at WRC-11), if any.
 AT There will be no possibility for a noteworthy reconfiguration in Austria, because in all important areas there is no frequency space left in the GE06 Plan.
 Only in isolated mountain valleys we have enough channels available for a reconfiguration.
 The DTT Multiplex operators have no concrete plans to upgrade their networks.
 When such plans might arise in some years, there would be a need to use the channels above 60 for a simulcast phase.
 Till now no decision has been taken in Austria to use the 800 MHz band for new applications.
 Detailed discussions about the future use of the band in question started within the Digital Platform Austria just recently.
 There are still many questions open (nationally and internationally).
-When all open studies regarding the use of the digital dividend are available and the discussions upon the results are finished within the responsible bodies, the time might be right to make reasonable decisions on when and how the 800 MHz band can be used.
 Austria is mentioned in footnote 5.314, which allocates the band 790 - 862 MHz to the mobile service on a secondary basis.
 Up to now, this is the basis for the operation of ENG/OB services, but could also provide the basis for other mobile usage prior to 2015.
 Therefore Austria sees actually no need to be mentioned in footnote 5.316 or 5.316A.
-Further considerations could take place in the light of the further national and international decisions as well as in the preparation for WRC-11.
+Further considerations could take studies regarding the use of place in the light of the further national and